-Download our map: Walking Trails & Connections
+Download our map: Town of Amherst Walking Trail Map

 More than 200 bird species have been observed at Amherst Point, which is a regular nesting site for regionally rare varieties such as Gadwall, Redhead, Ruddy duck, Virginia rail, Common gallinule, and Black tern.
 Amherst Point Bird Sanctuary's 1,000 acres of forest and trails are adjacent to the 1,480 acre John Lusby Marsh.
 Together, they make up the Chignecto National Wildlife Area.